probmods/dippl/lectures/03-enumeration.md

 # Coroutines: functions that receive continuations

-Now we'll re-write the marginalization code above so that the `sample` coroutine gets the continuation of the point where it is called, and keeps going by calling this continuation (perhaps several times), rather than by returning in the usual way.
+Now we'll re-write the code above so that the `sample` function gets the continuation of the point where it is called, and keeps going by calling this continuation (perhaps several times), rather than by returning in the usual way.
+This pattern: a function that receives the continuation (often called a 'callback') from the main computation and returns only by calling the continuation is called a *coroutine*.

 ~~~
 // language: javascript